 Cover the Tooth with Dental Wax

 If you can’t get an immediate appointment with your pediatric dentist, cover the tooth with dental wax or a few drops of clove oil.
 Doing so creates a protective barrier against food particles and bacteria that could cause further damage to the broken crown.
 It also helps with the pain but can’t replace OTC painkillers.

 Use dental wax or sugarless gum to cover sharp edges that can hurt their tongue or cheek.
 Also, ask your child to chew carefully on the other side of their mouth and avoid crunchy, hard foods.

 Return to the dentist on the appointment date with the broken piece to get the broken crown fixed.
 Depending on the damage, your dentist may suggest a new crown or just repair the existing one.
 The treatment largely depends on the condition of their teeth and how long they’ve had the dental crown.

 Let Us Repair Your Child’s Broken Crown

 Feel free to talk to us if your child’s crown breaks.
-Our experienced team of pediatric dentists here at Miles of Little Smiles, led by Dr. Mila Belgrade can assess the damage and quickly repair or replace the broken crown.
+Our experienced team of pediatric dentists here at Miles of Little Smiles, led by Dr. Mila Belgrade and Dr. Dikla Chazbani can assess the damage and quickly repair or replace the broken crown.
 We’ll ensure your child is pain-free and their tooth remains protected from further damage.
 Don’t wait any longer; call us at (914) 949-6655 and get your little one the help they need!